igecloudsdev/containers.github.io/README.md

 * Once the dev container finishes building, execute the following command in your dev container to start the site: `bundle exec jekyll serve`
 * Check out the site! http://localhost:4000/igecloud.dev/

-## Feedback and contributing

-If you'd like to provide feedback on or contribute to the dev containers website, please feel free to open an issue or PR in this repo.

-For issues on and contributions to the dev container specification itself, please visit the [Dev Containers Spec repo (https://github.com/igeclouds/devconspec).

-## License

-License for this repository: https://github.com/devcontainers/containers.dev/blob/gh-pages/LICENSE.